-- A. Capital Account: Capital account consists of two categories (i) capital transfers and (ii) acquisition or disposal of non-produced, non-financial assets. - 1.
-Capital transfer: Capital transfer consists of transfer of ownership of fixed assets or forgiveness of financial liabilities between residents and nonresidents without quid pro quo.
+A. Capital Account: Capital account consists of two categories (i) capital transfers and (ii) acquisition or disposal of non-produced, non-financial assets.

+- 1. Capital transfer: Capital transfer consists of transfer of ownership of fixed assets or forgiveness of financial liabilities between residents and nonresidents without quid pro quo.
 It includes mainly official project grants data, which are collected from the Economic Affairs Division.
 Capital transfers are classified into two sectors (i) general government and (ii) other sectors. - 2.
-Acquisition or disposal of non-produced, non-financial assets: This consists of transactions associated with tangible assets that may be used or necessary for production of goods & services but are not actually produced e.g. land and subsoil assets & transactions associated with non-produced intangible assets. - B. Financial Account: Financial account records all transactions associated with changes of ownership in foreign financial assets and liabilities.
-The Financial account is, firstly, classified by four functional types of investment: 1) Direct investment, 2) Portfolio investment,3) Other investment and 4) Reserve assets; secondly, by direction of investment (assets and liabilities) and thirdly, by instrument of investment (equity, bonds and notes, loans etc.) - 1.
-Direct investment: This item covers remittances received from foreign direct investors (having equal & more than 10% shares in equity) in their enterprises in the reporting economy and remittances made abroad by Pakistani direct investors for equity participation.
-The cash flow data on foreign direct investment (FDI) transactions are collected through banks, data on reinvested earnings, undistributed branch profit, and capital equipment brought in through enterprise surveys. - 2.
-Portfolio investment: Portfolio investment covers remittances received from (credit) and paid to (debit) on account of equity securities (share) and debt securities in the form of bonds and notes, money market instrument and financial derivatives.
+Acquisition or disposal of non-produced, non-financial assets: This consists of transactions associated with tangible assets that may be used or necessary for production of goods & services but are not actually produced e.g. land and subsoil assets & transactions associated with non-produced intangible assets e.g., patents, copyrights, trademarks and franchises.

+B. Financial Account: Financial account records all transactions associated with changes of ownership in foreign financial assets and liabilities.
+The financial account is, firstly, classified by five functional types of investment: 1) Direct investment, 2) Portfolio investment,3) Financial derivatives 4) Other investment and 5) Reserve assets; secondly, by direction of investment (assets and liabilities) and thirdly, by instrument of investment (equity, bonds and notes, loans etc.)

+1. Direct investment: This item covers remittances received from foreign direct investors (having 10% or more shares in equity) in the enterprises in the reporting economy and remittances made abroad by Pakistani direct investors for equity participation.
+The cash flow data on foreign direct investment (FDI) transactions are collected through banks while data on reinvested earnings, undistributed branch profit, and capital equipment brought in through annual foreign investment survey.

+2. Portfolio investment: Portfolio investment covers remittances received from (credit) and paid to (debit) on account of equity securities (share) and debt securities in the form of bonds and notes, money market instrument.
 Information on portfolio investment are collected through banks.

+3. Financial derivatives: There is no information to record against this item at present.

-Steps have also been taken to collect additional information through enterprise surveys. - 3.
-Other Investment: Other investment includes all financial transactions that are not covered in the categories for direct investment, portfolio investment or reserve assets.
-Under other investment, the instrument classified under assets and liabilities, comprises trade credits, loans (including use of Fund Credit and other loans from the Fund), currency and deposits and other assets and liabilities. - 4.
-Reserve Assets: Data on international reserves comprise monetary gold, SDR, reserve position in the Fund and foreign exchange, which are collected from the internal records of the State Bank of Pakistan, authorized dealers (Banks) and IMF.
+4. Other investment: Other investment includes all financial transactions that are not covered in the categories for direct investment, portfolio investment or reserve assets.
+Under other investment, the instrument classified under assets and liabilities, comprises trade credits, loans (including use of Fund credit and loans from the Fund), currency and deposits and other assets and liabilities.

+5. Reserve assets: Data on international reserves comprise monetary gold, SDRs, reserve position in the Fund and foreign exchange, which are collected from the internal records of the State Bank of Pakistan, and IMF.